Visnes/kagi-theme/README.md

-# Custom Theme for Kagi the search engine
+# Custom Themes for Kagi the search engine
-This is a repo that links to my collection of custom themes for use with the search engine Kagi.
+This is a repo that links to my collection of custom themes for use with the best search engine Kagi.

+## What is Kagi
+Kagi Search is a paid, ad-free, and privacy-centric search engine developed by Kagi Inc., a company based in Palo Alto, California.
+Its primary mission is to provide high-quality results by prioritizing the user over advertisers and growth metrics.

 # Kagi Aqua